 I’ve talked about this before, but most small, locally owned “mom and pop” businesses simply can’t afford good marketing help.

-The last thing a business in its infantile stage (or a struggling business) needs is another bill backed by absolutely nothing, and you’re making the un-ethical decision to focus on your needs over the needs of the clients you serve.
+The last thing a struggling business or a business in its infantile stage needs is another bill backed by absolutely nothing, and you’re making the unethical decision to focus on your needs over the needs of the clients you serve.

-Don’t get me wrong, yes at some point you’ll probably want a website, a social presence, and maybe even a print ad – but the ego boost of having a visually stunning website doesn’t pay the rent, regardless of what some smooth-talking marketer tells you.
+Don’t get me wrong, at some point you’ll probably want a website, a social presence, and maybe even a print ad—but the ego boost of having a visually stunning website doesn’t pay the rent, regardless of what some smooth-talking marketer tells you.

-Ask any seasoned entrepreneur, one that’s been in the trenches, and they’ll tell you tales of building businesses without ANY of the “fancy stuff” we have access to today – and a lot of that true grit is missing these days.
-The true, boots in the streets type of work is what builds businesses is what you need.
+Ask any seasoned entrepreneur, one that’s been in the trenches, and they’ll tell you tales of building businesses without ANY of the “fancy stuff” we have access to today—and a lot of that true grit is what’s missing these days.
+The true boots in the streets type of work is what builds businesses.